SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 ### Example: drawing filled square

-Draw filled square in the console with a side length N as it is shown in the examples.
+Draw filled square to the console with a side length N as it is shown in the examples.

 #### Sample Input and Output